cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

 The example given here  is extremely basic and it should be noted that additional complexity in the transfer factors, additional uncertainties/backgrounds etc in the cards are supported as always.

->**[danger]**
+!!! danger
->If trying to implement parametric uncertainties in this setup (eg on transfer factors) which are correlated with other channels and implemented separately, you ***MUST*** normalise the uncertainty effect so that the datacard line can read `param name X 1`.
+    If trying to implement parametric uncertainties in this setup (eg on transfer factors) which are correlated with other channels and implemented separately, you ***MUST*** normalise the uncertainty effect so that the datacard line can read `param name X 1`.
 That is the uncertainty on this parameter must be 1.
 Without this, there will be inconsistency with other nuisances of the same name in other channels implemented as **shape** or **lnN**.